rosshemsley/SublimeClangFormat/README.md

   to `"format_on_save": true`.
 - To change settings on a per-package basis, add them under `ClangFormat` key, example project.sublime-settings:
+- To run the formatter in one stroke, press `ctrl+e` for windows and linux or `super+e` for OSX.
+You can always change the keybinding in the keymap to your likings.

 ```json
 {